Skip to content

 TIMLG separates “classification” from “distribution”:

-1. Commit: stake escrowed into a round vault
+1. Commit: stake escrowed into the round token vault (legacy code name: timlg_vault)

 This separation makes the protocol easier to audit and harder to exploit with timing tricks.